donvercety/node-filelog/README.md

 log.msg('test', 'this is a test log message'); // <16:58:31[test]> this is a test log message log.err('database', 'authentication error');   // <16:58:31[database]> authentication error
 ```

+The same is applicable for the filename using: `log.setDateSeparator(separator)`